• Skip to primary navigation

 Let's chat about the ingredients in this chicken and rice soup, as well as possible substitutions.

-overhead view of the ingredients in this chicken rice soup recipe
+overhead view of the labeled ingredients in this chicken rice soup recipe

 • Olive Oil.
 Any neutral oil works well in this chicken and rice soup.
 Suggested substitutes are avocado oil, canola oil, and butter.